nerg4l/nerg4l/README.md

 ### Hi there

-I'm interested in interesting tools and user/developer frienldy applications.
-Because of this I constantly learning and reading about technology and I try to get familiar with many libraries.
+I like interesting tools and user/developer frienldy applications.
+Because of this I constantly learn and read about technology, and I try to get familiar with many libraries.

 My latest interests:
 - https://github.com/ClickHouse/ClickHouse